-The PN domain supports a NondeterministicMerge actor, which merges two incoming streams nondeterministically.
+The PN domain supports a NondeterministicMerge actor, which merges any number of incoming streams nondeterministically.
 This actor should be used with caution, since determinism is one of the key features of PN.
 Use of this actor is risky because any given execution is only representative of the possible executions.
 Nonetheless, this offers a considerable increment in expressiveness.

-Author: Steve Neuendorffer Contributor: Shuvra Bhattacharyya
+Author:Steve NeuendorfferContributor:Shuvra Bhattacharyya